 Helping Jessie & Her Friends

-The first post ever published on our blog discussed the hysteria surrounding Momo, the viral ‘game’ that attempted to coax kids into commit violent acts.
+The first post ever published on our blog discussed the hysteria surrounding Momo, the viral ‘game’ that attempted to coax kids into committing violent acts.
 You can read the full post here, but we ultimately came to the conclusion that Momo was simply a red herring - albeit a slightly terrifying one.

 However, that isn’t to say that there’s merit in addressing ways to combat scary or distressing images or videos that children can come across online.
 The best way to ensure kids are the safest they can be online, is through educating them with best practice.
 This will only become increasingly important, as devices become ever more present in the lives of younger and younger children: recent Ofcom research concluded that most British three to four-year-olds are now active users of the Internet.